 Steven N. Miller

-Steven N. Miller is a partner and co-founder of Origin Ventures.
+Steven N. Miller is a founding partner of Origin Ventures.
 Prior to co-founding Origin, Steve spent 10 years at Quill Corporation, a direct marketer of office products started by his family in 1956.
 His experience there included running the Canadian distribution center as well as P&L responsibility for a $30 Million product line.
 Steve’s final two years at Quill were devoted to starting up the e-commerce operation.
 He wrote the business plan for the company’s first web site, quill.com, and managed the team that executed it to $15 Million in annual revenue.
 In 1998, the Miller family sold Quill to Staples and achieved a $1 Billion exit.

 Steve is president of the board of Victory Gardens Theater and vice chair of the Better Government Association.
 He is a board member of the Jewish United Fund/Jewish Federation of Metropolitan Chicago, as well as Stage 773, and serves the Metropolitan Planning Council as an Executive Advisor.
 Steve is a member of the Economic Club of Chicago and the University of Illinois Foundation, and was awarded the 2014 Richard J. Daley Medal by the Illinois Venture Capital Association.

 Steve received a B.S. degree in Business Administration/Marketing from the University of Illinois at Urbana-Champaign in 1987, where he now chairs the Dean’s Business Council and serves on the board of the Hillel Foundation.
 He also provides funding for the Steven N. Miller Entrepreneurial Scholarships, the Diane N. & Steven N. Miller Centennial Chair in Business, and the Origin Ventures Academy for Entrepreneurial Leadership at the University of Illinois.

 Why did you choose venture capital as a career?